swongg/swongg/README.md

 ### Hi there, I'm Steven 🐧

-I am a fourth year Computer Science student  @ UBC.
+I am a Computer Science student  @ UBC.
 Below are some random facts about me:

 - 😄 Pronouns: He/him/his
 - ⚡ Outside of tech, I'm interested in Music, philosophy, stocks (the Warren Buffett way) and music!